Get Your Premium Membership

 A testament to the teacher who transformed her life.

-The pages reverberated with the strength of her voice,
+The pages reverberated with the strength of her voice

 The timid Jamaican girl was finally set free,

-Her metamorphosis fueled by Anne Girvan's decree.
+Her metamorphosis sparked by Anne Girvan's decree.

-This tale is her hymn to a teacher’s grace
+This tale is her hymn to a teacher’s grace,

-Whose influence transcends time and space.
+Whose influence lingers, transcending all space.

-Decorated with praises among the laurels of heaven.
+Decorated with praises among the heavens above,

-Her ode to Anne Girvan, posthumously given.
+Her ode to Anne Girvan, a testament of love.

 Copyright © Marguerite C. Anderson | Year Posted 2024